-As a matter of general interest, today, the Postal Service filed notice with the Postal Regulatory Commission (PRC) regarding price changes to mailing services to take effect July 9, 2023.
-The new rates include a three-cent increase in the price of a First-Class Mail Forever stamp from 63 cents to 66 cents.
+As a matter of general interest, today, the Postal Service filed notice with the Postal Regulatory Commission (PRC) of mailing services price changes to take effect January 21, 2024.

-If favorably reviewed by the PRC, the proposed increases will raise First-Class Mail prices approximately 5.4 percent to offset the rise in inflation and will provide the Postal Service much needed revenue to further the "Delivering for America" 10-year plan to achieve financial sustainability.
+If favorably reviewed by the PRC, the proposed increases will offset the inflationary pressures on operating expenses and will provide the Postal Service much needed revenue to further the "Delivering for America" 10-year plan in achieving financial sustainability.
 The price changes have been approved by the Governors of the Postal Service.

-The price for 1-ounce metered mail will increase to 63 cents, and the price to send a domestic postcard will increase to 51 cents.
-A 1-ounce letter mailed to another country would increase to \$1.50.
-There will be no change to the single-piece letter and flat additional-ounce price, which remains at 24 cents.
+The proposed adjustment would raise mailing services product prices approximately 2 percent, including a 2-cent increase in the price of First-Class Forever stamps from 66 cents to 68 cents.
 The Postal Service is also seeking price adjustments for Special Services products including Certified Mail, Post Office Box rental fees, money order fees and the cost to purchase insurance when mailing an item.

-The proposed Mailing Services price changes include:
+The proposed mailing services price changes include: